 You may notice that a lot of the content is by moms.
 That’s because there are simply a lot more mommy bloggers.
 We have had to accept the reality that while the content will be FOR dads, a lot of it probably won’t by FROM dads.
-What we truly, deeply, want to avoid is the mom-focus we have seen in major “parenting” magazines that runs so deep they routinely have articles on women’s fashion and make-up.
+What we truly, deeply, want to avoid is the mom-focus that runs so deep in major “parenting” magazines that they routinely have articles on women’s fashion and makeup.
 I am a mom and I don’t feel welcome in those magazines, so I can’t imagine dads feel welcome.

 Wise Fathers: A place for father figures to share stories, experience, and advice.